 This course supports the development of the teacher candidate's professional practice through a series of seminars that focus on helping student teachers make connections between the student teaching experience and what they have learned through their education courses and field experiences.
 These workshops mentor students in the analysis and completion of the Teaching Performance Assessment (edTPA).

-Prerequisite(s): 1 of EDADMIT(Education Department Admission), GRADEDADMIT(Graduate Education Department Admission); CONSENT(Consent of Instructor)
+Prerequisite(s): 1 of EDADMIT(Education Department Admission), GRADEDADMIT(Graduate Education Department Admission); 1 of STUTEACH12(Student Teaching, 12 Credits), STUTEACH4(Student Teaching, 4 Credits), STUTEACH8(Student Teaching, 8 Credits), STUTEACHEX(Student Teaching, Extended Experience)